bbortolli/notas-kafka/01-Fundamentos.md

 - RoundRobinAssignor
 Uma partição de cada vez é atribuida a um consumidor.
 Um tópico de cada vez

+## Estratégias de commit
+- at-least once: commit no final/após processar
+- at-most once: commit no começo/antes de processar

 # Admin API
 Usada para fazer o gerenciamento e inspeção de tópicos, brokers, ACLs e outros objetos do Kafka.

+# MirrorMaker
+Kafka administrators can replicate topics, topic configurations, consumer groups, and ACLs from one or more source Kafka clusters to one or more target Kafka clusters, i. e., across cluster environments.

+Multi-datacenter deployments enable use-cases such as:

+- Active -> Active: geo-localized deployments: allows users to access a near-by data center to optimize their architecture for low latency and high performance.
+Replication can be done in both sides and data can be produced and consumed in every cluster.

+- Active-> Passive: disaster recover (DR) deployments: in an event of a partial or complete datacenter disaster, allow failing over applications to use Confluent Platform in a different datacenter.

+- Active -> Passive: centralized analytics: Aggregate data from multiple Apache Kafka clusters into one location for organization-wide analytics.
+No producers will be used at the replicated cluster, it's just for consuming data for analytic purposes.

+- Aggregation (e. g., from many clusters to one): A->K, B->K, C->K.

+- Fan-out (e. g., from one to many clusters): K->A, K->B, K->C.

+- Forwarding: A->B, B->C, C->D.